microchip-pic-avr-examples/avr128da48-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

         <br />

 Configuration for AVR Basic Data Exchange was completed.
-Click [here](#rnbd-code-generation-&-compilation) for rnbd code generation and compilation section.
+Click [here](#rnbd-code-generation-&-compilation) for the RNBD Code Generation and Compilation section.